Expected number and distribution of critical points of real Lefschetz pencils: Introduction

-Chapter 3 is completely devoted to the proofs of the Theorems \ref{num}, \ref{eqreal} and \ref{eqcom}.
-In Sections 3.1 and 3.2 we prove the equidistribution of critical points of a (real) Lefschetz pencil over a (real) algebraic variety $X$.
+In Section \ref{not}, we introduce the Gaussian measure on $H^0(X;\mathcal{L}^d)^2$ associated with a Hermitian line bundle $(\mathcal{L},h)$ over a complex manifold $X$.
+We also give the same construction for the real case.
+We follow the approach of \cite{sz,gw1,gw2}.
+In Section \ref{secpe}, we present some classical results about Lefschetz pencils on complex manifolds.
+In Sections \ref{lefpeak} and \ref{lefincvar} we introduce our main tools, namely the H\"ormander peak sections (see also \cite{gw2}, \cite{tian}) and the incidence manifold (see \cite{ss}).
+Section \ref{chproof} is completely devoted to the proofs of the Theorems \ref{num}, \ref{eqreal} and \ref{eqcom}.
+In Sections \ref{lefcoarea} and \ref{lefcomputation}, we prove the equidistribution of critical points of a (real) Lefschetz pencil over a (real) algebraic variety $X$.
 This will be done using coarea formula and peak sections.
-These ideas are taken from \cite{GW2}.\\In Section 3.3 we will compute the universal constant by direct computation.
+These ideas are taken from \cite{gw2}.
+In Section \ref{seccomput} we will compute the universal constant by direct computation.